Misael0702/Kelompok6/README.md

 After the loop ends, the program compares totalharga against price thresholds:

-Less than 50,000 → prints "Anda tidak mendapat diskon" along with the total amount (no discount applied) Between 50,000 and 99,000 (inclusive) → prints "Anda mendapat diskon 5%", recalculates totalharga as totalharga * 0.95, and prints the discounted total
+- Less than 50,000 → the program prints "You get no discount" along with the total amount
+- Between 50,000 and 99,000 (inclusive) → the program prints "You get a 5% discount", recalculates `totalharga` as `totalharga * 0.95`, and prints the discounted total
-100,000 or more → prints "Anda mendapat diskon 10%", recalculates totalharga as totalharga * 0.90, and prints the discounted total
+- 100,000 or more → the program prints "You get a 10% discount", recalculates `totalharga` as `totalharga * 0.90`, and prints the discounted total
-(Fallback) → if none of the above conditions match, prints "Error" (this branch should never actually be reached, since the three conditions above cover every possible value)
+- (Fallback) → if none of the above conditions somehow match, it prints "Error"
 ---

 ## 7. Output